nasa/Transform-to-Open-Science/Module_2/Lesson_5/readme.md

 ### Managing Citations Using Reference Management Software

 Keeping track of every paper you reference, every dataset you use, and every software library you build off of is critical.
 A single paper might cite dozens of references, and each new thing you produce only adds to that list.
-Reference Management Software can be employed to help you manage these references and automatically create a list of citations in whatever format you need (BibTeX, Word, Google docs, etc.).
+Reference Management Software can be employed to help you manage these references and automatically create a list of citations in whatever format you need (BibTeX, Word, Google Docs, etc.).

  While you are writing up results, keeping track of references and creating a correctly formatted bibliography can be overwhelming.
 A management software can keep track of references and can be shared with colleagues who are also working in the document.